DanteWinters/lux-power-distribution-card/README.md

     - sensor.power_plug_4
 ```

+## LuxpowerTek integration

+The LuxpowerTek integration is hosted in a private repository by [Guy Wells](https://github.com/guybw).

 ## Refresh and the Dongle serial number

 This refresh only works for the LuxPowerTek integration referenced above.
 The service name and function call format are hard-coded.